anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-06.md

 #### 3.4.1.
 Create a schema file locally with the policy tag assigned to fare_amount and tip_amount

-In Cloud Shell, paste the following into a file called nyc_taxi_trips_hudi_biglake_schema.json in your root directory-
+In Cloud Shell, create a new file called nyc_taxi_trips_hudi_biglake_schema.json in your root directory and paste the below into it-
 ```
 [
   {